-Dos and Don'ts of Wedding Style, According to Pippa Middleton
+Dos and Don'ts of Wedding Style, According to Royals

 While Pippa's peplum silhouette is very on-trend for English nuptials, her splatter print dress is rather edgy, modern and wonderfully unexpected.

-Ian Gavan\/GP\/Getty Images
+Ian Gavan/GP/Getty Images

 It's a very common trend among high society to wear head to toe of just one color.
 While the Crown Princess Victoria of Sweden looks lovely, the constant hue washes her out.

 Like we said, the monochrome thing is very popular at British weddings.
-However, Pippa likes to mix things up with different textures in like colors, as seen here at the wedding of James Meade and Lady Laura Marsham.
-There's lace, a little bit of velvet on the shoes and satin side cut-outs.
+However, style veterans like the queen like to mix things up with different textures in like colors.

 Listen: There's an apparent hierarchy across the pond.
 When Queen Elizabeth wears a pastel yellow, you bet Camilia, Duchess of Cornwall is going to wear a more muted pastel.
 Typically, high-society stylists will ask brands or designers if similar looks were bought from others for the same event.